There’s nothing inherently wrong with living with your parents, other than EVERYTHING! So let’s talk about how to GET OUT!

 - The closing costs associated with the mortgage

-- The moving costs
+- The relocation costs once you move out

 - And the costs to furnish your new property